ripaclub/sphinxsearch/README.md

 ### Working with types

-This library aims to normalize API usage among supported drivers and modes, but due to `SphinxQL` specifications there are some consideration:
+This library aims to normalize API usage among supported drivers and modes, but due to SphinxQL limitations there are some considerations:

 * `NULL`

-   Not supported by `SphinxQL`.
-The library transparently handle it for `SQL` compatibility: an exception will be thrown by the driver if you try to use a value = `NULL`.
+   Not supported by SphinxQL.
+The library transparently handle it for SQL compatibility: an exception will be thrown by the driver if you try to use a value = `NULL`.

 * `boolean`

-  `SphinxQL` does not have a native boolean type, however if you try to use a `PHP` bool when `SphinxQL` expects an integer the driver will caste the value to `0` or `1` respectively.
+  `SphinxQL` does not have a native boolean type, however if you try to use a PHP bool when SphinxQL expects an integer the driver will caste the value to `0` or `1` respectively.

-* `integer`

-  Both integer number and string containing integer work properly when `SphinxQL` expects an `uint` (WARNING: `SphinxQL` supports `UNSIGNED` integers and `UNIX` timestamp)
+* `integer` Both integer number and string containing integer work properly when SphinxQL expects an `uint` (WARNING: PHP integers are signed, instead SphinxQL supports UNSIGNED integers and UNIX timestamp)

 * `float`

-  Due to some limitation of `PDO` driver, only proper `PHP` float values work in prepared statement mode.
-Also the `PDO` decimal point conversion is locale aware: will work only if `LC_NUMERIC` setting is compliant with point as separator in decimal notation.
+  Due to some limitations of PDO driver, only proper PHP float values work in prepared statement mode.
+Also the PDO decimal point conversion is locale aware: will work only if `LC_NUMERIC` setting is compliant with point as separator in decimal notation.

-For those reasons we suggest to use proper `PHP` native types always (i.e., not use strings for numeric fields) when building queries.
+For those reasons we suggest to use proper PHP native types always (i.e., not use strings for numeric fields) when building queries.

 Useful link: [Sphinx Attributes Docs](http://sphinxsearch.com/docs/current.html#attributes).